AdobeDocs/dynamic-media-classic.en/help/new-ui-2020.md

 <!-- HIDDEN AUGUST 2, 2021 BECAUSE THE NEWSLETTER WAS DISCONTINUED Plus, [subscribe to the Dynamic Media newsletter](https://www.adobe.com/subscription/dynamic-media-newsletter.html) to stay current on the latest news, information, training opportunities, powerful features available to you such as [Smart Imaging](https://experienceleague.adobe.com/docs/experience-manager-65/assets/dynamic/imaging-faq.html#dynamic), and the complementary audit program. -->

 +++**_I'm interested in learning more about upgrading to Adobe Dynamic Media with Adobe Experience Manager Assets.
 Where can I find more information?_**
-To learn more about the benefits of upgrading to the next generation of rich media authoring, publishing, and dynamic delivery, visit the [Adobe Dynamic Media upgrade portal](https://exploreadobe.com/dynamic-media-upgrade/).
+To learn more about the benefits of upgrading to the next generation of rich media authoring, publishing, and dynamic delivery, visit the [Adobe Dynamic Media portal for upgrading](https://exploreadobe.com/dynamic-media-upgrade/).
 +++

 >[!MORELIKETHIS]